sebcode/b/README.md

 ### Infinite scrolling

 If you have a massive amount of bookmarks and you don't want to load them all at once, you can activate infinite scrolling.
-This will load a limited amount on bookmarks initially and load more when you scroll to the bottom of the page.
+This will load a limited amount of bookmarks initially and load more when you scroll to the bottom of the page.
-Activate infinite scrolling by adding `'infiniteScrolling' => 200` to your `config.php`.
+Activate infinite scrolling by adding `INFINITE_SCROLLING=200` to `.env`.
 Replace `200` with the number of bookmarks you want to load each time you hit the bottom.

 ### Bookmarklet